gnp-x/cyberelia_guide/src/content/docs/commands/gym.md

 #### [required] attributes

 - targeting
 - reflex
 - analysis

 :::caution
 You cannot use less than the points alloted to you.
 You must allocate them _all_.
-Since you can re-allocate once an hour, there's no reason to hoard unallocated points (you can't anyway<span>
+Since you can re-allocate once every 5 minutes, there's no reason to hoard unallocated points (you can't anyway<span>
 🙂
 </span>).
 :::